Karleow/SimpleSpeedtest/README.md

 1. On your client device (e.g., your phone, laptop, etc.), open a web browser.
 2. In the address bar, type `http://<server_ip>:8080`, replacing `<server_ip>` with the IP address you found in step 3.
     * Example: `http://192.168.1.15:8080`
+## Troubleshooting

+### Connection Issues

+If you are unable to connect to the server from your client device (e.g., the web page times out or shows a "This site can’t be reached" error), the most common cause is a firewall on the server machine.

+The server listens on TCP port **8080**.
+Most operating systems have a built-in firewall that will block incoming connections on this port by default for security reasons.

+#### Solutions:

+1.  **Create a Firewall Rule (Recommended):** The best solution is to add a new "inbound rule" to your server's firewall settings to specifically allow incoming TCP traffic on port 8080.
+This is the most secure method.

+2.  **Temporarily Disable the Firewall (Easy, but use with caution):** For a quick test, you can temporarily disable the firewall on the server machine. **IMPORTANT:** Remember to re-enable your firewall immediately after you have finished testing to keep your system secure.

+A good way to confirm the problem is firewall-related: If you can successfully load the page using `http://127.0.0.1:8080` on the server machine itself, but not from another device using its IP address (`http://<server_ip>:8080`), the firewall is almost always the culprit.
 3. The speed test page will load.
 Click the **Download** or **Upload** buttons to begin testing.
 The results will be displayed on the page.